slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Naval Ravikant*

 > *"The reward for getting on the stage is fame.
 The price of fame is that you can't get off stage."
--- Naval Ravikant*

-> *"If you're not ready to be hated, you're not ready to be famous."
+"If you're not ready to be hated, you're not ready to be famous."
--- Naval Ravikant*
+-- Naval Ravikant (Paraphrased)*